-There are three levels of involvement where YOUR vaccine choice voice is needed.
+There are three levels of involvement where YOUR passion for medical liberty is needed.

-Attend your 2022 Precinct Convention.
-Precinct Conventions will be held sometime after the polls close on Primary Election Day (March 1) and before the start of the County/Senate District Conventions (March 19).
+Attend your 2024 Precinct Convention.
+Precinct Conventions will be held sometime between when the polls close on Primary Election Day (March 5) and before the start of the County/Senate District Conventions on March 23.
 Texans for Vaccine Choice can help you determine the exact location and time of your Precinct Convention.
-At the Precinct Convention, you run to be a delegate who will serve at the next convention (see Step 2).
+At the Precinct Convention, you run to be a delegate to serve at the next convention (see Step 2).

-Step 2: County / Senate District Conventions: March 26
+Step 2: County / Senate District Conventions – March 23

-Republicans: The Republican Party of Texas State Convention will be in Houston June 16-18.
+Republicans: The Republican Party of Texas State Convention will be in San Antonio May 23-25.

-Democrats: The Texas Democrats State Convention will be in Dallas July 14-17
+Democrats: The Texas Democrats State Convention will be in El Paso June 6-8.

-As a delegate to the State Convention, you can testify before various committees on various issues, including vaccine choice issues.
+As a delegate to the State Convention, you can testify before various committees on the importance of protecting and advancing medical privacy, informed consent and vaccine choice.
 Additionally, votes on the whole platform and on party officials also occur at the State Convention.
 If you choose to participate in committee hearings, you will need to plan to arrive at the state convention earlier in the week.

 Exact dates and details depend on your local Party.

-Click below to indicate your interest in being a voice for medical freedom at your
+Click below to indicate your interest in being a voice for medical liberty at your

 Precinct, County/Senate District, and State Conventions.